medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

     If your organization has not been registered for this community, please continue.
    </li>
   <li>
-    Click on "Register in a public community"
+    Click on "Register in a public community".
     <figure>
     <img src="../images/ITBRegisterCommunity.png">
     </figure>